-l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
+- I.D.2.d) security and safety measures appropriate to the participating site: and.
+(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) There must be a patient population that includes patients of all ages and physical abilities, as well as ethnic and gender diversity each gender, and is adequate in number and variety to meet the needs of the educational program. ^(Core) I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+This must include access to electronic medical literature databases with full text capabilities.
+(Core) - I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
+(Core) - I.D.4.a) A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present.

-I.E.1.
-Fellows should contribute to the education of residents in core programs, if present. ^(Core)
+- I.E.1.
+Fellows should contribute to the education of residents in core programs, if present.
+(Core) - I.E.2.
+Fellows should maintain a close working relationship with orthopaedic residents and other fellows in orthopaedic surgery and in other disciplines, when present.
+(Core)